 Hi,

 I require your kind advice on this matter.
-We had an employee working for about 4 years, who quit us more than one year ago in 2012 because he got a better job opportunity.
-He had served only 25 days notice against a notice of 2 month, and then after receiving that particular month's salary, stopped coming to the organization, as he wanted to join some other organization early and was not willing to serve complete notice period.
-He was at a senior position.
-He didn't even come back to us for final settlement.
+We had an employee working for about 4 years, who quit more than a year ago in 2012 because he found a better job opportunity.
+He gave only a 25-day notice instead of the required 2 months.
+After receiving that month's salary, he stopped coming to the organization as he wanted to join another organization early and was not willing to serve the complete notice period.
+He held a senior position.
+He did not even return for final settlement.

-Now after about more than one year he calls up HR and is asking for PF withdrawal.
-Though we have no problem in doing that obviously, however can we ask him to first settle his dues with the organization as he stopped coming without information and he owes payment of his remaining notice period to the organization which he didn't clear? let him pay the organization the remaining dues esp when he didn't leave on a perop
+Now, after more than a year, he contacted HR asking for PF withdrawal.
+While we have no issue with processing that request, can we ask him to first settle his dues with the organization since he left without notice and still owes payment for the remaining notice period he did not complete?
+Let him pay the organization the outstanding dues, especially considering he did not leave formally.

 Please advise.